2014 Fantasy Football Outlook: Cincinnati Bengals

 Marvin Jones will enter this season with a good hold on the second receiver spot.
 The sophomore receiver had quite the interesting 2013, playing only 60 percent of the offensive snaps in three games.
 Oddly enough, only one of his four top 24 fantasy weeks came during those weeks because he was the best receiver in the league last season in the red zone.

 The volume decline really stifles a major outbreak for Jones, as there will be more of riding hot and cold spurts this season.
 He’s still rather solidly priced in the WR4-5 area, so there’s room to buy in hopes of hitting on a larger ceiling if his production evens out his touchdown regression.
+With Jones suffering a broken foot and expected to miss at least the first three regular season games, you can avoid drafting him unless you have deep benches.
+Keep your finger on the pulse for his return and early involvement in the offense upon his return.

 The Bengals figure to be a very heavy 12 and 22 personnel team this season, so the other receivers are largely avoidable, even with injury.
 Mohamed Sanu, who was selected 83 spots ahead of Jones in 2012 has never figured it out.
 If he was overcome by Dane Sanzenbacher or Alex Neutz at some point, no one would bat an eye.